Pedro de Negro

-Sir Pedro de Negro or Sir Pedro Negro (died 1551) was a Spanish soldier who fought for Henry VIII of England and Edward VI of England in France and Scotland.
+Sir Pedro de Negro or Sir Pedro Negro (died 1551) was a Spanish soldier who fought for Henry VIII and Edward VI of England in France and Scotland.

 Career and knighthood

 Pedro de Negro commanded calvalrymen armed with muskets during the war between England and Scotland now known as the Rough Wooing.
+English sources sometimes name him as "Petro Negro" or "Peter Negroo".
+The Scottish author John Lesley, writing in Latin, called him "Petrus Niger" and linked him with another Spanish captain Julián Romero.

 The war began in 1544, sparked by plans for Mary, Queen of Scots to marry Edward VI.
 Some of the leather horse armour used by the English cavalry was made by an Italian specialist Niccolo da Modena.
 Both sides made use of foreign military expertise.
 By April 1547, Pedro de Negro received a pension and annuity from the English exchequer of £100 yearly.